atomx-cc/blog/content/en/posts/about/Interview-list-of-NPO.md

 ---

-I used to apply for the environment project of NGO in China, they send an interview list with good questions, such as:
+I used to apply for the environment project of NPO in China, they send an interview list with good questions, such as:

 # Where did you hear about this project opportunity?